willkurk/spark-goggles/README.md

 #### Emulator

 1. Run `yarn android:emulator:create` to create an Android virtual device.
-2. Run `yarn android:emulator` to start the emulator
+2. Run `yarn android:emulator` to start the emulator in a tab.
-3. Run `yarn android` to launch the app.
+3. Open another tab, run `yarn android` to launch the app.

 #### Device